GeoDataScienceUQ/put-it-on-the-map/README.md

 * retrieving the closest image to the one to identify in that feature space using Locality Sensitive Hashing for fast approximate nearest neighbor

 ### Set up the environment
-Run 'pip install -r requirements.txt'
+Run $ pip install -r requirements.txt

 ### Training
 Run the notebook Find_similar_images_Training_submissionFinal.ipynb to access the solution